spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-proxy.md

 <TabItem value="Edge">

-- An Edge host that is configured to use the proxy server that you intend for your applications to use for outbound communications.
+- Your Edge host is configured to use the proxy server that you intend for your applications to use for outbound communications.
+Refer to [Edge Host Installation](../edge/site-deployment/stage.md) for more information.

 </TabItem>